 As an FA Charter Standard Community Club, child welfare is at the heart of what we do.

-Raiders Trustee, Steve Slater, is responsible for the Club’s compliance with the child protection and welfare issues that are related to running a youth football club.
+Raiders Trustee, Joanna Conway, is responsible for the Club’s compliance with the child protection and welfare issues that are related to running a youth football club.

 Three of the Club codes relate specifically to Club Welfare issues, namely: